jacklee1995/elapp-cli/README.md

-# jc-cli
+# elapp-cli

-A cli tool for create vue2/3 and react project.
+A cli tool for create electron, vue  and react projects.